Baby Food Trading License in Dubai: Cost and Requirements

 Specialised nutritional products for infants

-The licence does not permit manufacturing on-site but allows full trading operations, including re-export to regional and international markets.
+The license does not permit manufacturing on-site but allows full trading operations, including re-export to regional and international markets.

-This licence is an ideal fit for a broad range of entrepreneurs and businesses, including:
+This license is an ideal fit for a broad range of entrepreneurs and businesses, including:

 International baby food brands seeking a regional distribution hub